wanglikun08/uqp-website/team/index.md

 {% include section.html dark=true %}

  We are always looking for new members to our team.
-We will advertise any funded opportunities that specific to our group on LinkedIn, as well as in the UTSG and robotics-worldwide mailing lists, while several scholarship schemes and fellowships are offered by Imperial College London.
+We will advertise any funded opportunities that are specific to our group on LinkedIn, as well as in the UTSG and robotics-worldwide mailing lists, while several scholarship schemes and fellowships are offered by Imperial College London.

  For more information on how to join us, you can review our [recruitment](/apply/) page.